pudly/schmopera-hugo/content/articles/dont-miss-live-inconcert-recording-of-harbisons-requiem.md

 ---
-title: "Don't miss: live in-concert recording of Harbison's Requiem"
+title: "Don&#039;t miss: live in-concert recording of Harbison&#039;s Requiem"
 ---

 This week, Pulitzer Prize-winning American composer John Harbison will see two performances of his [*Requiem*](https://www.nashvillesymphony.org/tickets/concert/2017-an-american-requiem), a work completed in 2003 as a response to the attacks on September 11, 2001.